 If you have symptoms of COVID-19 then do not visit your GP or attend hospital unless told to do so.
 Remain at home and follow the NHS self-isolation advice.
 If symptoms persist or become serious, use the NHS 111 Online service for more help, or call 111.

 Last updated Friday 30 July 2021.

 What we’re doing

-- Communion will be in one kind (bread only).
+- Communion continues to be in one kind (bread only).
 This is still considered full communion by the Church of England.